 About Box-Toppers’ team abbreviations

-Also Friday, Red Sox pitcher Chris Sale maintains his second place ranking in Box-Toppers season player rankings after earning American League Player of the Day honors.
+Also Friday, Red Sox pitcher Chris Sale rises from fourth to second place in Box-Toppers season player rankings after earning American League Player of the Day honors.

 Player of the Day—Scherzer struck out 11 over eight innings, allowing one run (none earned), three hits and one walk, in the 9-1 win over the Marlins.